microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [New-MgEntitlementManagementResourceRequest](New-MgEntitlementManagementResourceRequest.md)
 Create a new accessPackageResourceRequest object to request the addition of a resource to an access package catalog, update of a resource, or the removal of a resource from a catalog.
 A resource must be included in an access package catalog before a role of that resource can be added to an access package.
-To add an Azure AD group as a resource to a catalog, set the requestType to be adminAdd, and a resource representing the resource.
+To add a Microsoft Entra group as a resource to a catalog, set the requestType to be adminAdd, and a resource representing the resource.
 The value of the originSystem property within the resource should be AadGroup and the value of the originId is the identifier of the group.
-To add an Azure AD application as a resource to a catalog, set the requestType to be adminAdd, and a resource representing the resource.
+To add a Microsoft Entra application as a resource to a catalog, set the requestType to be adminAdd, and a resource representing the resource.
 The value of the originSystem property within the resource should be AadApplication and the value of the originId is the identifier of the servicePrincipal.
 To add a SharePoint Online site an as a resource to a catalog, set the requestType to be adminAdd, and a resource representing the resource.
 The value of the originSystem property within the resource should be SharePointOnline and the value of the originId is the URI of the site.